 Listen, your weight loss is your prerogative.
-If you feel like it’s gonna make you happier or feel better to have a goal of losing weight, I’m not the expert of your body (I’d happily talk at length about the subject, because I personally believe that self-love comes from the emotional work, and if you believe that you’ll be happy only if you achieve an arbitrary number on a scale, you will have an arduous, frustrating journey, but that’s for the next book).
+If you feel like it’s gonna make you happier or feel better to have a goal of losing weight, then go for it!
+I’m not the expert on your body, you are!
+(I’d happily talk at length about the subject because I personally believe that self-love comes from emotional work, and if you believe that you’ll be happy only if you achieve an arbitrary number on a scale, you will have an arduous, frustrating journey, but that’s for the next book).

 What I absolutely don’t need, are folks urging other comfortable fat people like myself to join them on their journey.
 Your “before” pictures are implications of a right way and a wrong way to have a body.
 It perpetuates an ideal that is harmful.
 Being active, moving your body, and exercise are not synonymous with being thin, and I urge y’all to investigate that belief.
 When I see friends of mine celebrating their weight loss and others lamenting their big size, I feel a pang of sadness.
 It reminds me of all the years I spent feeling inadequate, feeling like I would never be beautiful or worthy or good in my body.
 Examine yourself.
 You think this is about health?
 It’s never been about health.
 It’s about aesthetic, systemic patriarchy, and companies profiting off of insecurity.
 I can hike and lift and box and play tennis in this body.
 There are no wrong bodies, and whether you mean to or not, your “before” and “after” photos imply that there are.